Interaction Modes

 Traditional Mode

-MCP_MODE=tools — 46 tools — ~10k tokens
+MCP_MODE=tools — 90 tools — ~17k tokens

 Each neuroflash API endpoint is registered as a separate MCP tool with its own full JSON schema, including all parameter names, types, descriptions, and required flags.
-The LLM calls tools like list_brand_voices, get_twin, generate_text, and get_workspace_quotas directly.
+The LLM calls tools like list_brand_voices, get_twin, generate_text, and get_workspace_quotas directly. execute_plan and search_api are also registered so the LLM can fall back to a plan when a workflow needs more than one call.

 This mode is the best fit for simple, single-step tasks where the user knows exactly what they want.
-It has the highest token cost because all 46 schemas are injected into the context window on every request.
+It has the highest token cost because all 90 schemas are injected into the context window on every request.

-MCP_MODE=code — 2 tools — ~1k tokens
+MCP_MODE=plan — 2 tools — ~2k tokens

 search_api